This is what happens when Tinder sets you up for a VIP dating experience: COLUMN

 “Actually, I am free,” Walter, who asked "Good Morning America" not to share his last name, from Belgium, wrote back.
 “Let me know, I’d love to join!”

-I matched with the 27-year-old a couple weeks earlier, but our prior conversation had fizzled out.
+I matched with Walter, 27, a couple weeks earlier, but our prior conversation had fizzled out.
 Still, we exchanged information, and I sent him the details of our first date.
 Despite only just learning each other’s last names and where we lived, I was excited for what was to come.

 When Sunday arrived, I still had one dilemma: What to wear!